e-clawson/capstone-practice/README.md

  - cd into whatever folder you would like to save project on locally
  - crate project file 'mkdir my-project-name'
  - cd into new project file
- - create frontend - 'create vite@latest' - add frontend name, choose react, choose javascript
+ - create frontend - 'npm create vite@latest' - add frontend name, choose react, choose javascript
  - cd into frontend project
  - run 'npm install'
  - cd into main project folder